Soledad O'Brien

+O'Brien has been celebrated for her reporting acumen, 'incisive' interviews, and the depth of her research.
+Her journalistic view has been described as being that "if you can tell a story well, you can move people to do something."

 Early life and education

 O'Brien was born and raised in St. James, New York, on the North Shore of Long Island to Edward Ephrem O'Brien (d.
 2019), a mechanical engineering professor at Stony Brook University, and Estela O'Brien (née Marquetti y Mendieta) (d.
 2019), a French and English teacher at Smithtown High School West.
 Her parents were both immigrants and met while they were students at Johns Hopkins University in Baltimore, Maryland.
 Her father is from Toowoomba, Queensland, in Australia and is of three quarters Irish and one quarter Scottish descent.
-O'Brien's mother is from Havana, Cuba, and is of Afro-Cuban descent.
-When she was 14 years old, she came to the United States, sponsored by Oblate Sisters of Providence of Maryland.
+O'Brien's mother, of Afro-Cuban descent, is from Havana, Cuba and was 14 years old when she came to the United States, sponsored by the Oblate Sisters of Providence of Maryland.

 Interracial marriage was illegal in Maryland before 1967, so in 1958 O'Brien's parents married in Washington, D.C., where marriage laws were less restrictive.
 The newly wedded O'Briens then moved to Long Island, to the town of St. James.
 O'Brien is the fifth of six children, all graduates of Harvard College.
-Her siblings are law professor Maria Hylton (born 1960), GE corporate lawyer Cecilia Vega (born 1961), businessman Tony O'Brien (born 1962), who heads a documents company, eye surgeon Estela Ogiste (born 1964), and anesthesiologist Orestes O'Brien (born 1967).
+Her siblings are law professor Maria O'Brien (born 1960), GE corporate lawyer Cecilia Vega (born 1961), businessman Tony O'Brien (born 1962), who heads a documents company, eye surgeon Estela Ogiste (born 1964), and anesthesiologist Orestes O'Brien (born 1967).
+Her niece is journalist Antonia Hylton.

 O'Brien graduated from Smithtown High School East in 1984.
 She attended Radcliffe College from 1984 to 1988, starting as pre-med and English and American literature, but left to take a job at WBZ-TV.
-O'Brien went back to school while pregnant with her first child and received her degree from Harvard in English and American Literature in 2000.
+O'Brien went back to school while pregnant with her first child and earned her degree from Harvard in English and American Literature in 2000.